joashgobin/cs/content/c/getting_started_with_c.md

 # Getting Started with C
-This is the home base for the lessons on the C programming language.
+This is the start of the lessons on the C programming language.
+C is a compiled, statically-typed, procedural language.

 ## Boilerplate
 Boilerplate is used to refer to the repetitive sections of code that developers have to type with little to no variation.